simeonnv/Omicron/README.md

 # Omicron
- REddit clone written in rust
+ Reddit clone written in rust

 ## Compilation and exacution